rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ### Check Addtional Data Requests and Send Requested Data (Borrower)

-In order to respond to the addtional data request by Lender1, first logout of Metamask and re-login as a Borrower then check your **Mailbox**.
+In order to respond to the addtional data request by Lender1, first log out of Metamask and re-login as a Borrower then check your **Mailbox**.
 View the data request message sent from Lender1 in your Mailbox and click on the **Send Data** button to send the requested additional data to Lender1.
 You also need to confirm the transaction on Metamask.
 Once successfully sent, the Borrower can confirm his/her message thread with Lender1 by clicking on the **Mailbox**.
 Current status will be updated and displayed as tags next to message titles and details can be viewed by clicking on the title area of the message.

 ![2018-07-06 4 39 14](https://user-images.githubusercontent.com/39897681/42374401-02de6546-8153-11e8-8a24-b26d957ea28b.png)

 ![2018-07-06 4 42 31](https://user-images.githubusercontent.com/39897681/42374457-25670ad2-8153-11e8-90f5-124b5fe19882.png)

-Please note that while we have implemented the direct sending of borrower data for this prototype, we will utilize a randomly generated PKI encryption system for the actual transmitting of borrower data through IPFS or cloud storage.
+Please note that while we have implemented the direct sending of borrower data to lenders at this stage of our prototype, we plan to utilize a randomly generated PKI encryption system for the actual sending of borrower data to lenders through IPFS or cloud storage.

 ### Loan Offer (Lender1)